 Many people believe that toothpaste is a good tool to use for cleaning their Invisalign trays.

-Unfortunately, what they don’t know is toothpaste can damage your trays and can even leave them discolored.
-With one of the major ideas of Invisalign being that people don't really notice them, you don't want to use something on them that will make them stand out.
+Unfortunately, what they don't know is toothpaste can damage your trays and can even leave them discolored.
+With one of the major ideas of Invisalign braces being that people don't really notice them, you don't want to use something on them that will make them stand out.

-Furthermore, we've read of dozens of complaints of people feeling like other people do notice their aligners and how the color of the trays change over time.
-If you’ve experienced this and you use toothpaste to clean your Invisalign, then you may want to look into an alternative cleaning method.
+Furthermore, we've read of dozens of complaints of people feeling like other people do notice their clear aligner trays and how the color of the trays change over time.
+If you've experienced this and you use toothpaste to clean your Invisalign, then you may want to look into an alternative cleaning method.

-As we mentioned before, Invisalign cleaning crystals are the best thing to use when cleaning your trays.
+As we mentioned before, Invisalign cleaning crystals are the best thing to use when cleaning your aligner tray.

 Tip #7: Research Your Dentist.

-Because there are only a handful of dentists who specialize in working with Invisalign in Jacksonville FL, it’s a good idea to research your dentist beforehand so that you know you’re getting quality work for your money.
+Because there are only a handful of dentists who specialize in working with the Invisalign system in Jacksonville FL, it's a good idea to research your dentist beforehand so that you know you're getting quality work for your money.

 You can read interviews, schedule a free consultation, or talk to anyone you know who might’ve gone to that dentist in the past.